Dataset concepts#

 What MedVision holds#

-At the data level, MedVision consolidates 22 public medical imaging datasets — including collections such as BraTS24, MSD, and OAIZIB-CM — into a single, uniformly structured resource of roughly 30.8 million image–annotation pairs.
+At the data level, MedVision (v1.4.0) consolidates 31 public medical imaging datasets — including collections such as BraTS24, MSD, and OAIZIB-CM — into a single, uniformly structured resource of 33.2K 3D images and 12.0 million annotated 2D slices, carrying — across the three quantitative tasks — 25.7 million single-instance annotations, or 50.5 million multi-instance annotations with the per-sample quality/size filters lifted (what those filters drop).
+Neither figure counts instances: several boxes or clusters of the same target on one slice are one annotation in both.
 The imaging spans five modalities: X-ray (XR), CT, MRI, ultrasound (US), and PET, across many anatomical regions.

 Source images are kept as 3D volumes reoriented to RAS+ (a canonical right-anterior-superior axis convention), which makes plane definitions consistent across datasets that were originally stored with different orientations.
-Because most vision-language models consume 2D images, MedVision does not ship pre-cut slices.
-Instead the loader slices volumes to 2D on the fly along any of the three anatomical planes — axial, coronal, or sagittal — at load time.
-This keeps the on-disk footprint tied to the volumes themselves (the full dataset is around 1 TB) rather than to an exploded set of PNGs.
+Because most vision-language models consume 2D images, MedVision does not ship pre-cut slices: the loader slices volumes to 2D on the fly along any of the three anatomical planes — axial, coronal or sagittal — at load time.
+This keeps the on-disk footprint tied to the volumes themselves (a full copy is around 1 TB) rather than to an exploded set of PNGs.

 Note